deosha/gogoair-demo/README.md

 * How to run the test suite: NA

 * Deployment instructions:
 you should have a key named "demo" in your key pair.
-If you want to change it, you can do so by changing the value of key_pair_name variable in demo.tfvars export AWS_ACCESS_KEY_ID="" <br>
+If you want to change it, you can do so by changing the value of key_pair_name variable in demo.tfvars <br>
+export AWS_ACCESS_KEY_ID="" <br>
 export AWS_SECRET_ACCESS_KEY="" <br>
 cd infrastructure_automation <br>
-terraform init -backend-config="bucket=state-files-gogoair" -backend-config="key=demo/infra.tfstate" -backend-config="region=us-west-2" <br> -backend=true -force-copy -get=true -input=false
+terraform init -backend-config="bucket=state-files-gogoair" -backend-config="key=demo/infra.tfstate" -backend-config="region=us-west-2" -backend=true -force-copy -get=true -input=false <br>
 terraform apply -input=false --var env=stage --var tag=latest -var-file=demo.tfvars -auto-approve && sleep 120

 sleep is added to make sure that target groups are healthy.
 If they are not healthy, wait for them to be healthy.
 Deregistration delay is 5 mins.